REAL ID Document Check

 Some non-U.S. citizens may be required to provide additional information.
 Additional information for non-U.S. citizens can be found here.

 Proof of Social Security Number

-If you do not have your social security card in your possession, you can get a replacement card from the Social Security Administration at no cost, and you may qualify to order a replacement card online.
+If you can't find your social security card, you can get a replacement card from the Social Security Administration at no cost, and you may qualify to order a replacement card online.
 Visit the Social Security Administration's website for details and information on obtaining a replacement card.
 If you need to visit a Social Security office to obtain a replacement card, use this tool to find the location nearest you.

 If you do not have a social security number, you must provide an original copy of your SSA ineligibility letter.